mediapeers/ansible-role-influxdb/README.md

 Debian or Ubuntu server.
 Open port 8086 to receive InfluxDB traffic from outside this machine.
 Also open port 8888 to expose Chronograf to the outside world or another port if you change the config or put a webserver infront of it.

+**NOTE:** This role was only tested on Ubuntu 16.04 so far, so there might be issues on other distros!
+Feel free to open a PR against this repo to fix them.

 ## Role Variables

 Role variables you should change: